vitessio/website/content/en/docs/13.0/reference/features/vtgate-buffering.md

   * `-enable_buffer_dry_run`:  Enable logging of if/when buffering would
   trigger, without actually buffering anything.
 Useful for testing.
   Default: `false`
-  * `-buffer_implementation`:  Default: `healthcheck`.
-More consistent results have been seen with `keyspace_events` and the default will change to `keyspace_events` in future releases.
+  * `-buffer_implementation`:  Default: `keyspace_events`.
+More consistent results
+  have been seen with `keyspace_events`.
+However, if the legacy behavior is needed you may use `healthcheck`.
-  * `-buffer_size`:  Default: `10` in future releases of Vitess the default will change to `1000`.
-This should be sized to the appropriate number of expected request during a buffering event.
+  * `-buffer_size`:  Default: `1000` This should be sized to the appropriate number of expected request during a buffering event.
 Typically, if each connection has one request then, each connection will consume one buffer slot of the `buffer_size` and be put in a "pause" state as it is buffered on the vtgate.
 The resource consideration for setting this parameter are memory resources.
   * `-buffer_drain_concurrency`:  Default: `1`.
 If the buffer is of any significant size, you probably want to increase this proportionally.
   * `-buffer_keyspace_shards`:  Can be used to limit buffering to only